 The Lennox House Kitchen

 kitchen.
-My father's Kudu horn in D above mantle piece.
-The Kudu was shot by my Uncle David in Rhodesia.
+My father's Kudu horn in D major above mantle piece.
+The Kudu was shot by my Uncle, David Brownless, in Rhodesia.

-When I bought the house parts of the fireplace were missing...cut off to make place perhaps for an oil heater.
+When I bought the house parts of the fireplace were missing - cut off perhaps to make place for an oil heater.
+Thank you to Janet Cowen for repairing the fireplace so beautifully!

-kitchen with fire place and Norwegian wood stove for cooking and baking.
+kitchen with fire place and the Norwegian wood stove for cooking and baking.

-Cannons and candle sticks...and the clock which was a wedding present for my parents.
+And cannons, candle sticks and the clock which was a wedding present for my parents.

 And, of course, all the horse brasses and Welsh love spoons, forks, etc.